Afghanistan to swap Taliban militants for American, Australian captives

 The Haqqani network has in recent years carried large-scale militant attack on civilians.
 It is believed to be based in Pakistan and is part of the Taliban in Afghanistan.

+Anas Haqqani is the younger brother of Sirajuddin Haqqani, who is second-in-command in the Afghan Taliban hierarchy and leads the Haqqani network, considered to the deadliest faction of the Afghan Taliban.

+A Taliban spokesman earlier this year said that the movement was determined to obtain Anas Haqqani’s release and named him as a member of a negotiating team that would hold talks with U.S. officials.

-The Taliban had kidnapped the Australian and American professors in August 2016 from the American University of Afghanistan in Kabul.
+The Taliban had kidnapped U.S. citizen Kevin King and an Australian Timothy Weeks, both professors, in August 2016 from the American University of Afghanistan in Kabul.

+Ghani said authorities had been unable to discover where the Taliban were holding the two captive.

+“Information suggests that their health while being held by the terrorists has deteriorated,” he said.

+A Pakistani delegation, including the chief of the powerful Inter-Services Intelligence (ISI) spy agency was in Kabul to meet Afghan authorities on Monday.
+A senior Pakistani official in Islamabad said the exchange of prisoners was discussed by the delegation.

+According to Afghan officials, the next round of talks between the Taliban and Afghan representatives is slated for this month in Beijing.

-Writing by Rupam Jain, Editing by Himani Sarkar and Lincoln Feast.
+Writing by Rupam Jain, Editing by Lincoln Feast & Simon Cameron-Moore